Are you looking for the best PayPal WooCommerce plugins to help make checkouts easier on your site?

 - Exclusive PayPal addon to collect payments through order forms

-- Advanced payment fields that add multiple items and displays the total amount
+- Advanced payment fields that add multiple items and display the total amount

 OptinMonster is the best popup creation tool for WooCommerce because it’s both powerful and easy to use.